 Causes of Poverty

 The American healthcare system relies on private insurance.
 As a result, those with employer-sponsored insurance have more access to healthcare.
-Prior to the ACA, nearly a quarter of Americans had little or no health insurance.
+Before the ACA, nearly a quarter of Americans had no health insurance.
 This resulted in more than 101,000 deaths.

 Those in the top 1% live 15 years longer than the bottom 1%.